 }

 A varargs argument must be the last argument in a multiple argument list and multiple varargs, even if of different primitive types, are not allowed.
-Though varargs can be useful, their usage can cause performance issues and possibly memory consumption issues leading to unexpected results. varargs could also lead to heap pollution, which occurs when a variable of a parameterized type refers to an object that is not of that parameterized type.
+Though varargs can be useful, their usage can cause performance issues and possibly memory consumption issues leading to unexpected results.
+Varargs could also lead to heap pollution, which occurs when a variable of a parameterized type refers to an object that is not of that parameterized type.

 6.34.2 Avoidance mechanisms for language users